Identifying Network Structure of Linear Dynamical Systems: Observability and Edge Misclassification: Conditions for Identical Measurements

+Consider the first column of $A$, which can be modified by adding a linear combination of vectors in $\mathcal{N}(\Ob)$ into:

-Notice, the edge $A_{11} = 1$ is present in all topologies in $\mathcal{A}$, in fact, all of the incoming edges into node 1 ($A_{1j} ~ \forall j$) cannot be altered, this motivates formalizing this notion. \begin{definition} Let the columns of $\Phi$ form a basis for $\mathcal{N}(\Ob)$ and $e_i$ be a standard basis vector with a $1$ in the $i$'th component.
-We call an the edge encoded in $A_{ij}$ \textit{structurally essential} if
+Other values are possible; we have shown the five that represent all possible structures (i.e., sparsity patterns).
+Notice that edge $A_{11} = 1$ is present in all structures in $\mathcal{A}$.
+In fact, all incoming edges into node 1 ($A_{1j} ~ \forall j$) cannot be altered, motivating a formalization of this phenomenon: \begin{definition} Let the columns of $\Phi$ form a basis for $\mathcal{N}(\Ob)$ and $e_i$ be a standard basis vector with $1$ in the $i$-th component.
+An edge encoded in $A_{ij}$ is \textit{structurally essential} if

-\end{definition} Notice that all of the edges encoded in $A_{1j}$ are structurally essential and cannot be altered.
-In fact, the entire row which corresponds to the evolution of node 1 is structurally essential.
+\end{definition} In our example, all edges in $A_{1j}$ are structurally essential and cannot be altered without changing measured dynamics.